 - Anything with your signature (this can lead to forgery attempts)

 - Anything with a full credit card number

 - Credit card offers/applications

-- Anything with any sort of account information (bills, bank statements, etc.)
+- Anything with any account information (bills, bank statements, etc.)

 - Anything from your financial institution, even if it doesn't have account information